 Johanna Oldenburg – Empire Hotel, Townsville

 Swedish-born Johanna Oldenburg (nee Johannson) emigrated to Australia in 1873 with her husband Anton and their two children.
 In 1885, Anton, who was a carpenter by trade, built the Great Britain Hotel on the corner of Dean and McIlwraith Streets in Townsville.
-He was popular publican, and like others of that time, he was active in community affairs and in 1891-1892 served as an Alderman of the Townsville Council.
+He was a popular publican, and like others of that time, was very active in community affairs – in 1891-1892 he served as an Alderman of the Townsville Council.
 Johanna was probably involved in the day-to-day running of the hotel, because when Anton died in 1897, she took over the license and capably ran the hotel for the next two years before selling up.
 It is at this point that we might expect a publican’s widow to bow out of the hotel business, but instead, Johanna commissioned architects to design a new hotel for her.
 Johanna’s Empire Hotel opened in 1901 at the corner of McIlwraith and Plume Streets, South Townsville.
 She held the license until the following year and then after an absence of seven years, took over the hotel again in 1909, with a promise to “conduct the hotel in the manner which made her previous management so successful”.
 In later years, the Empire was renamed Republic, and although the building has been vacant for many years now, it is still standing in 2018.